GIScience/oshdb/README.md

 * _Simple, Generic API_: Writing queries with the OSHDB should be simple, and intuitive, while at the same time flexbile and generic to allow a wide variety of analysis queries.
 * _High Performance_: The OSM history data set is large and thus requires efficiency in the way the data is stored and in the way it can be accessed and processed.
 * _Local and Distributed Deployment_: Analysis queries should scale well from data explorations of small regions up to global studies of the complete OSM data set.

+The OSHDB splits data storage and computations.
+It is then possible to use the [MapReduce](https://en.wikipedia.org/wiki/MapReduce) programming model to analyse the data in parallel, and optionally also on distributed databases.
+A central idea behind this concept is to bring the code to the data.

 ### Data Model